What instrument should I buy, is the one I already own fine for planets?

 - Forums are made for people to share ideas or experiences.
 But then everyone is likely to post and you have no guarantee that they know what they are talking about, and no guarantee that the persons who have the correct answer will even see your topic!

 In other words, you are losing time looking for information better than having the best advices at hand to simply enjoy your observations!

 Planetary Astronomy is a comprehensive book about observing, imaging, and studying planets.
-It has been written under my direction by seven authors, all being skillful amateur observers in their respective domains: Christian Viladrich, Marc Delcroix, Jean-Jacques Poupeau, Frédéric Burgeot, Giuseppe Monachino, et Jean-Pierre Prost.
-This is a translation of the book Astronomie planétaire who is a great success in France since last year.
+It has been written under my direction by seven authors, all being skillful amateur observers in their respective domains: Christian Viladrich, Marc Delcroix, Jean-Jacques Poupeau, Frédéric Burgeot, Giuseppe Monachino, and Jean-Pierre Prost.
+This is a translation of the book Astronomie planétaire who is a great success in France since 2015.

 With Planetary Astronomy you will learn to: